corbtastik/mongodb-on-docker/README.md

 ## Stop the MongoDB Container

-Stopping the container will not destroy your data, it will be saved in whatever state it was prior to stopping.
-However removing the container from Docker will effectively be deleting your data so take care before removing.
+Stopping the container will not destroy data, it will be saved in whatever state it was prior to stopping.
+However removing the container from Docker will.

 ```bash
 # stop